humanitycodes/www/coursework/lessons/slides/js-eslint.md

 2. Click on `Install` in the left sidebar
 3. Search for `linter-eslint` and click its blue `Install` button
 4. Click on the `Settings` button for `linter-eslint`
-5. Make sure `Lint HTML files` is checked
+5. Make sure `Lint HTML files` and `Use global ESLint installation` are checked
+6. Restart Atom

 If you're not using Atom, I recommend Googling `name-of-my-preferred-editor eslint plugin`